 .taskrc file to load.

-Below are the steps to take to modify this file and directory so you can segregate your tasks into different project areas.
+Follow the steps below to take to modify this file and directory to segregate your tasks into different project areas.
 For the purposes of this tutorial, we will set up a “work” project area for tasks related to pleasing your bosses (or pissing them off, if you are so inclined), and a “personal” project area for holding your life together and hopefully making a more pleasurable one for yourself.

 Step 1: Copy the